microsoft/pxt-arcade/docs/videos.md

 },
 {
-    "name": "Make a Platformer Game - Part 1", "description": "Introduction to making a platformer game using sprites, movement and tile maps", "youTubeId": "jdjKWPeHnk8",
+    "name": "Make a Platformer Game - Part 1", "description": "Introduction to making a platformer game using sprites, movement and tilemaps", "youTubeId": "jdjKWPeHnk8",
     "imageUrl": "/static/videos/platformer-1.jpg"
 },